 These Free Printable Easter Eggs activity pages are perfect for building letter and number recognition skills with preschool learners this Easter season.
-Get yours today!
+Get your free Easter printables today!

 One of the best ways to teach letter recognition is by reading the letters out loud while the child can see the letters on the page.
 These worksheets allow the child to look at the page and see each letter as you call it out.